 - cardiac imaging experts

-When a patient receives medical CHF treatment, at The Nebraska Medical Center, a physician follows the patient closely.
+When a patient receives medical CHF treatment, at Nebraska Medicine, a physician follows the patient closely.
 Several different types of medications and devices are used to:

 - Reverse cardiac damage